fuuwille/zuord.js/web/docs/introduction.md

 // output: { foo: number, bar: 'text' }
 ```

-Thus, the possibility of falling back to any or losing type safety is effectively eliminated.
+This effectively eliminates any fallback to any and ensures complete type safety.

 ## Smarter Manipulations & Inferences